jesusegg/Jesusegg/README.md

 <img src="https://github.com/jesusegg/Jesusegg/blob/main/img/banner.png"/>

-Soy Full Stack Developer con experiencia en el desarrollo de aplicaciones web basadas en  HTML, CSS, JAVASCRIPT, SASS,GIT,NODE JS,EXPRESS REACT, REDUX,SEQUELIZE, POSTGRESQL, TYPESCRIPT.
+I'm a Full Stack Developer with experience on web app development based on HTML, CSS, JAVASCRIPT, SASS, GIT, NODE JS, EXPRESS, REACT, REDUX, SEQUELIZE, POSTGRESQL, and TYPESCRIPT.
-Me gusta la música, las actividades al aire libre y siempre estoy en constante aprendizaje.
-Me gusta mantenerme actualizado y enfrentar nuevos retos.
+Facts about me: I love music, outdoors activities, spending time with my family and videogames.
+I'm always looking to improve myself and learning new things.
+I like to be up to date and face new challenges

 ---